microsoft/folio/README.md

 # Folio ![npm](https://img.shields.io/npm/v/folio)

 A highly customizable test framework.
-Foundation for the [Playwright test runner](https://github.com/microsoft/playwright-test).

 Folio is **available in preview** and is under active development.
 Breaking changes could happen.
 We welcome your feedback to shape this towards 1.0.